mahmoudimus/ac/docs/public/developing/cloud-installation.md

 ## <a name="prereqs"></a>Before starting

-There are a few prerequisites before you create your Markeptlace listing:
+There are a few prerequisites before you create your Marketplace listing:

 - **Create or get access to a cloud-hosted product instance**
     You can create an environment for testing simply by [trialing](https://www.atlassian.com/try)